Smart City Initiatives

 Leading examples of smart cities across the globe

-Los Angeles Smart City: Data And Sustainability
+Los Angeles Smart City: Data and Sustainability

 Los Angeles Smart City

-Los Angeles is promoting research and development into sustainability and data science, adopting technologies like the Internet of Things (IoT) to improve the quality of life of Angelenos.
+Los Angeles smart city initiative is promoting research and development into sustainability and data science, adopting technologies like the Internet of Things (IoT) to improve the quality of life of Angelenos.
 The city is facing challenges to urban functionality, such as congestion, as well as environmental issues like pollution, climate change, and the threat of natural disasters like earthquakes.

 To deal with these challenges, Los Angeles has become an early adopter of smart city solutions and is a testing ground for urban technology.
 The city is teaming up with universities and tech companies to improve services and help clean up the environment by, for example, facilitating recycling and waste disposal.
 Another objective is to boost the city’s ability to attract business and innovation.